 Prior to engaging in the services to be rendered, the Franchisee Partner shall ensure it has all the necessary workforce and personnel with relevant field exposure related to the scope of work at hand.

 It shall be incumbent upon the Franchisee Partner to obtain appropriate licenses, registrations, approvals, NOCs, if any required, pertaining to its responsibilities as per the prevalent Government Rules and Regulations.
-AnyliabilityfallsuponNafedinlieuthereofsameshallberecoverablefromtheCluster-wise Selected Agency/Franchisee Partner.
+Any liability falls upon Nafed in lieu thereof same shall be recoverable from the Cluster-wise Selected Agency/Franchisee Partner.

 The Franchisee Partner shall ensure deployment of requisite number of personnel at all different locations where such NAFED Bazaar Stores and NAFED Cafes are established during the term of the services.